in

 Instructions:

 2. Using a pencil and measuring tape, highlight any tiles that will be cut.
-Make your cuts using a high-grade tile saw and move the cut edges to the room’s outer edges to guarantee that only the rectified edges connect.
+Make your cuts using a high-grade tile saw and move the cut edges to the room’s outer edges to guarantee that only the edges connect.

-3. Lift the tiles in the opposite arrangement that they were placed.
+3. Lift the tiles in the opposite arrangement where they were placed.
 Spread a small amount of thin-set mortar on the floor and press it in with a trowel until it is consistent in depth.

-3. Place the tiles into the mortar in the same arrangement as they were set out.
+3. Place them into the mortar in the same arrangement as they were set out.
 Using the rubber mallet, pound the tiles into the mortar until they are equal in elevation and have no edges protruding over the others.
 Use the trowel’s tip to assist in pulling the tiles up against each other evenly.

 4. Allow the mortar to settle for at least 1 day.